raspberrypi/documentation/configuration/config-txt.md

 `vcgencmd get_config str` - lists all the string config options that are set (non-null).

-(Be aware that there's a small number of config settings that can't be retrieved using `vcgencmd` though.)
+Note that there's a small number of config settings that can't be retrieved using `vcgencmd`.

 ## File format